grifferz/pah-irc/README.md

     *   Who we're waiting on (either to play their turn, or to pick the winner if they're the Card Tsar);

+    *   Who the current Card Tsar is.

-    *   The current text of the Black Card;
+    *   The text of the current Black Card;

     *   The top three points-scorers in that game.